tosdr/tosback-versions/Diasporg/Terms of Service.md

 *   Pornographic content of any kind; http://www.merriam-webster.com/dictionary/pornography
 *   Artistic content that depics minors or images/language that sexulises minors;
 *   Automated content posting of any sort.
 No Bot, RSS readers, or scripts that post content automatically from other sources may be used.
-*   Approved bot accounts: juniorsdisk@diasp.org
+*   Dangerous Speech as exampled by https://dangerousspeech.org/about-dangerous-speech
 *   Content that is libelous, defamatory, bigoted, fraudulent or deceptive;
 *   Hate Speech as defined by Article 20 of the ICCPR: https://www.ohchr.org/en/professionalinterest/pages/ccpr.aspx
 *   Content that is illegal or unlawful, that would otherwise create liability;